 The cause of an acute subdural hematoma is an impact to the head.
 This may be from a fall, road traffic accident or sporting injury, such as being hit by a hard ball.

-ASH's are amongst the most dangeroud of all head injuries.
+ASH's are among the most dangerous of all head injuries.
 They account for 10-20% of all traumatic brain injuries and around 30% of all fatal head injuries.

 - Once at hospital, a CT scan may be undertaken to determine the cause and extent of injury.